How To Sync Google Drive With Box?

 They cannot share documents with you, and you cannot access your Google Drive from within Box.
-Google Drive integration works only from Box, which means that you can create documents and share them and collaborate with others on them, they can download and comment and do anything and everything like they would using Google Drive, except for one thing – sending you files from their Google Drive to you.
+Google Drive integration works only from Box, which means that you can create documents, share them, and collaborate with others.
+They can download and comment and do anything and everything like they would using Google Drive, except for one thing – sending you files from their Google Drive to you.
 It will only be you sharing links to files with them that all of the team can collaborate on, and they can download in their Google Drive.

-This is one limitation that did not exist before, but since Box changed a policy, this is the case going forward where Box will no longer create a copy of the file in Google Drive as well.
+This is one limitation that did not exist before, but since Box changed a policy, this is the case in the future where Box will no longer create a copy of the file in Google Drive as well.

 So how do these ways compare, and which one should you use for you?
-This depends on what you want to do and how often you want to do what you want to do.
+This depends on what you want to do and how often you want to do what you want.
 Here’s the deal: